 Failure To Timely And Properly Treat Hypoxic-Ischemic Brain Injury

-The lawsuit alleges the defendants failed to properly and timely respond to the child’s condition and failed to timely and properly treat the child’s deteriorating clinical status.
-As a result, the child is developmentally delayed and suffers from cerebral palsy.
-As a direct and proximate result of the defendants’ negligence, the child suffered permanent neurological injuries and damages during labor and delivery and will require significant medical care and treatment due to the effects of the severe hypoxic-ischemic brain injury she sustained.
+The lawsuit alleges that the defendants failed to properly and timely respond to the child’s condition and failed to timely and properly treat the child’s deteriorating clinical status.
+The child is developmentally delayed as a direct and proximate result of the defendants’ negligence.
+The child suffers from permanent physical and mental impairments that he will never recover from, and which will require a lifetime of care and treatment.

-The action is pending in the Circuit Court for Prince George’s County, Maryland.
+The action is pending in the Circuit Court Coahoma County, Mississippi.